Art-Sells/Arells/Build-Notes.md

 - [Add To Cart]-share to sell Modal, [Not For Sale]-silver,

 ### Other Store
-- Top-Left[||]-([My-Store]if connected)([/\]if not connected)
-- Top-Right[Cart]
-- Bottom-Left & Right -- Nothing
-- Image Default: Store Icon
-- Name Default: Unnamed Store
-- PAP Logo Above Price After Purchase
 - - **Created**:
-- Price After Purchase - To Be Set (if price not yet set purchased) = "Not For Sale"
+- Price After Purchase - (if price not yet set purchased) = "Not For Sale"
 - [Add-To-Cart]-Use Prototype as Reference, ([Not For Sale]-Light [For Sale]-heavy(if I'm the collector)) ([Not For Sale]-greyed [Add-To-Cart](if not the collector))
 - - **Collected**:
-- Art Category Logos on all Collecteds
-- Price After Purchase - To Be Set (if price not yet set purchased) = "Not For Sale"
+- Price After Purchase - (if price not yet set purchased) = "Not For Sale"
 - [Add-To-Cart]-Use Prototype as Reference, [Not For Sale]-greyed,
 - *If you're the creator* [For Sale]-dark-gray, [Not For Sale]-silver,